-- Monitoring sessions on the status of formed groups (Farmer Field School groups for Climate Smart Agriculture, Private Forest Management Units) especially the knowledge transfer in the framework of Community capacity building in all 4 Districts were conducted; - Monitoring sessions on CDD groups in all 4 Districts were conducted to assess their readiness to receive support on their sub-project.
+- Monitoring sessions for Farmer Field School groups for Climate Smart Agriculture, environmental committees at district and sector levels were organized.
+To promote the knowledge transfer in the framework of Community capacity building in all 4 Districts were conducted; - Monitoring sessions were conducted across all 4 districts to evaluate the implementation of financed sub-project of CDD groups.